ProceduresGovernment

 • 16.8, Men

-During the second quarter of 2024, male and female workforce in Specialists in Agronomy was concentrated in the educational segment with 16 to 18 years of schooling (59.8k men and 24.4k women).
+During the first quarter of 2025, male and female workforce in Specialists in Agronomy was concentrated in the educational segment with 16 to 18 years of schooling (50.5k men and 17.4k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.